gbrlsnchs/jwt/README.md

 ### `v1` vs. `v2`
 `v2` is a total rework of the library's API.
 While `v1` was simple to use, it was neither fast nor memory-efficient.
 That's why `v2` came on the scene: it's got better performance, takes advantage of type embedding and uses a bit of reflection in order to allow a custom struct to be used as a JWT.

-As of [version 1.1.0], the library is pretty stable, but if a better performance is desired, it is recommended to migrate from `v1` to `v2`.
+By now, `v2` is in its `alpha` stage.
+Until a stable version is released, anything from the API can change.
+So if stability is desired, it is recommended to use `v1`.

 A branch named `v1` is used to fix possible imminent bugs in `v1` and will be supported until `v3` is released.